DECA (organization)

 The organization's mission statement is as follows:

-DECA prepares emerging leaders and entrepreneurs in marketing, finance, hospitality and management in high schools and colleges around the globe.
+DECA prepares emerging leaders and entrepreneurs in marketing, finance, hospitality, and management in high schools and colleges around the globe.
 The four components of the organization's Comprehensive Learning Program are that DECA integrates into classroom instruction, applies learning, connects to business, and promotes competition.
 DECA prepares the next generation to be academically prepared, community-oriented, professionally responsible, experienced leaders.

-Dr. William Morrison served as executive director from 1992 to 2014.
-Patrick Anderson served as executive director from 2014 to 2018.
-Briggs Marett served as the executive director in 2018.
-Braden Page formerly served as president.
-Frank Peterson is currently serving as the executive director.
+Frank Peterson currently serves as the executive director.

 History

 DECA Inc. was founded in 1946 in Memphis, Tennessee, taking inspiration from the FFA (Future Farmers of America).

 Governance and partners

 According to DECA's bylaws, the organization is governed by four primary bodies:

-Executive Director - The executive director is responsible for implementing the board's policies, serving as the fiscal agent and primary spokesperson of the organization, and employing such staff as necessary to plan and execute the board's policies.
+Executive Director: The executive director is responsible for implementing the board's policies, serving as the fiscal agent and primary spokesperson of the organization, and employing such staff as necessary to plan and execute the board's policies.
 The executive director is Frank Peterson.

-Board of Directors - An eleven-member Board of Directors establishes policies relative to the interpretation and implementation of the constitution and bylaws.
+Board of Directors: An eleven-member Board of Directors establishes policies relative to the interpretation and implementation of the constitution and bylaws.
 The current President of the board of directors is Scott Jones and the current President-Elect is Steven Mitchell.

-National Advisory Board - DECA's National Advisory Board (NAB) is composed of business partners that provide strategic advice for the organizations, professional insight on content and crucial financial support for programming.
+National Advisory Board: DECA's National Advisory Board (NAB) is composed of business partners that provide strategic advice for the organizations, professional insight on content and crucial financial support for programming.
 The current chair of the NAB is Mike Brown from M & M Productions.

-Congressional Advisory Board - DECA's Congressional Advisory Board (CAB) is a bipartisan group of United States Senators and Congressmen and women representing varied political philosophies, but all supporting career and technical student organizations as an integral part of delivering career and technical education to ensure that America's youth are college and career ready.
+Congressional Advisory Board: DECA's Congressional Advisory Board (CAB) is a bipartisan group of United States Senators and Congressmen and women representing varied political philosophies, but all supporting career and technical student organizations as an integral part of delivering career and technical education to ensure that America's youth are college and career ready.